BartS92/subscriber-call-service/README.md

 2. `subscriber-call-app-service` - application with UI and BFF

-3. `postgres-test` - database for tests.
-Contains the same data as `postgres` container

-4. `subcriber-call-manager-service` - container that runs unit and integration tests
+3. subcriber-call-manager-service` - container that runs unit and integration tests

 Sometimes there can be issue with retrieving dependency for `cybercube-service` container.
 (Maybe I have bad connection)